Prince Louis of Wales: Upbringing

 He started at Willcocks Nursery School near Kensington Palace in April 2021.
-The family relocated to Adelaide Cottage in Windsor Home Park in 2022, after which he started attending Lambrook, an independent preparatory school in Berkshire, along with his elder siblings, Prince George and Princess Charlotte.
+The family relocated to Adelaide Cottage in Windsor Home Park in 2022, after which he began attending Lambrook, an independent preparatory school in Berkshire, with his siblings.

+Official appearances

-Louis accompanied his siblings and parents to Elizabeth II's Platinum Jubilee celebrations in June 2022.
-Elizabeth II died on 8 September 2022 and Louis's grandfather became king.
-Accordingly, Louis became fourth in line to the throne.
-He attended his grandfather's coronation on 6 May 2023.
+Louis accompanied his parents and siblings to his great-grandmother Elizabeth II's Platinum Jubilee celebrations in June 2022.
+Elizabeth died on 8 September 2022, and Louis's grandfather became king.
+Louis accordingly became fourth in line to the throne.
+He did not attend the Queen's state funeral but was present at his grandfather's coronation on 6 May 2023.
+In August 2026, Louis and his siblings accompanied their parents to the Commonwealth Games in Glasgow, Scotland.

 Title and style

 Louis is a British prince with the official style and title "His Royal Highness Prince Louis of Wales".
-Before his father was created Prince of Wales on 9 September 2022, Louis was styled "His Royal Highness Prince Louis of Cambridge".
+Before his father was created Prince of Wales on 9 September 2022, he was styled "His Royal Highness Prince Louis of Cambridge".

 Succession

-Louis is fourth in the line of succession to the British throne, behind his father and two elder siblings, George and Charlotte.
-Following the implementation of the Perth Agreement, which replaced male-preference primogeniture with absolute primogeniture, he is the first British prince to be ranked behind an elder sister in the line of succession.
+Louis is fourth in the line of succession to the British throne, behind his father and his two elder siblings.
+Following the implementation of the Perth Agreement, which replaced male-preference primogeniture with absolute primogeniture, he became the first British prince to be ranked behind an elder sister in the line of succession.